kengraf/unh-it718-docker/README.md

-# 12-factor-app
+# UNH-IT718-docker
-Course demo for 12-factor, Docker, Kubernetes concepts
+Course demo for 12-factor and Docker

+The output of this process is the input to [Github UNH-IT718-k8s]()

 The sample Golang application provides three functions.
-No Golang programming is required
+No Golang knowledge is required
-- /hello  # Echo back hello
+- /hello  # Echo back hello with a possible random upto 10 sec delay
 - /headers   # Display the HTTP headers used
 - /dowork # Wastes time by generating millions of random numbers so we can play with Kubernetes scaling